 In FY2017, the Low-temp DH loop, anchored by the Wood Pellet Plant, was commissioned, displacing natural gas at the Neyoh Residence and the EFL greenhouse.
 In FY2018, the Keyoh Residence and Daycare centre were converted to hot water systems and connected to the Low-temp DH system.
-Now only 3 of UNBC's 22 buildings use natural gas or propane as their primary means of heating: the Maintenance Building, the Northern Sports Centre, and the Terrace campus.

-By the end of FY2023, UNBC has seen an absolute reduction of 18% in utility costs since FY2010, as shown in Figure 7.
-When compared to the baseline, the cost savings is 50%.
+By the end of FY2024, UNBC has seen an absolute reduction of 14% in utility costs since FY2010, as shown in Figure 7.
+When compared to the baseline, the cost reduction is 40%.

 One of the core reasons for utility cost reduction has been the Bioenergy Plant.
 Hog fuel used by the Bioenergy Plant is lower in cost than natural gas.
 In more recent years, the lower-than-baseline energy costs can also be traced to two factors: (i) UNBC started purchasing natural gas for its two largest accounts from Shell Canada in FY2015, lowering the marginal rate on both, and (ii) there has been an extensive effort to reduce natural gas consumption through recommissioning building automation systems and various other energy management projects.
-The significant ongoing increase in natural gas prices is reflected in the noticeable rise in the baseline trend shown in Figure 7.
+The significant increase in natural gas prices is reflected in the noticeable rise in the baseline trend shown in Figure 7.